60 Diffraction

 If a point source of light is switched on, the wavefront is an expanding sphere centered at the source.
 Huygens suggested that this could be understood if at any instant in time each point on the wavefront was regarded as a source of secondary wavelets, and the new wavefront a moment later was to be regarded as built up from the sum of these wavelets.
 For a light shining continuously, the process just keeps repeating.

 You might think that if a point on the wavefront is a new source, wouldn't the disturbance it generates be as likely to go backwards as forwards?
 Huygens did not address this point.
 In fact, it's not easy to give a short satisfactory answer.
 We'll discuss propagation of light (and of course other electromagnetic waves) fully in this lecture.
 Huygens' principle does explain why the wavefront stays spherical, and more important, it explains refraction—the change in direction of a wavefront on entering a different medium, such as a ray of light going from air into glass.
-Here's how: If the light moves more slowly in the glass, velocity v instead of c , with v<c , then Huygens' picture predicts Snell’s Law, that the ratio of the sines of the angles to the normal of incident and transmitted beams is constant, and in fact is the ratio c/v .
-This is evident from the diagram below: in the time the wavelet centered at A has propagated to C, that from B has reached D, the ratio of lengths AC/BD being c/v .
+Here's how: If the light moves more slowly in the glass, velocity instead of , with , then Huygens' picture predicts Snell’s Law, that the ratio of the sines of the angles to the normal of incident and transmitted beams is constant, and in fact is the ratio .
+This is evident from the diagram below: in the time the wavelet centered at A has propagated to C, that from B has reached D, the ratio of lengths AC/BD being .
 But the angles in Snell’s Law are in fact the angles ABC, BCD, and those right-angled triangles have a common hypotenuse BC, from which the Law follows.

 Notice, though, the crucial fact: we get Snell's law on the assumption that the speed of light is slower in glass than in air.
 If light was a stream of particles, the picture would have to be that they encountered a potential change on going into the glass, like a ball rolling on a horizontal floor encountering a step, smoothed out a bit, to a different level.
 This would give a force perpendicular to the interface on going from one level to the other, and if the path is bent towards the normal, as is observed, the ball must speed up—so this predicts light moves faster in glass.
 It wasn't until the nineteenth century, though, that measuring the speed of light in glass (actually I think water) was technologically possible.